Ed Sayles: Early years

 Sayles was born in Syracuse, New York on February 19, 1952.
-After graduating with a BA from SUNY College at Cortland, he went on to earn an MA in Directing from Bowling Green State University in Ohio.
+After graduating with a BA in Speech Communication & History from SUNY College at Cortland, he was awarded a full scholarship and stipend by Bowling Green State University where he received a master's degree in Directing and Rhetoric from Bowling Green State University in Ohio.

 Career

 After receiving his graduate degree, Sayles served as artistic director for a small theatre in Dayton, Ohio.
 While there, he helped create two new theater spaces: a 300-seat thrust space for the Trotwood Circle Theatre and a 250-seat experimental space for the First Street Theatre.
-In the fall of 1980, Sayles was asked to take over the Merry-Go-Round Playhouse for the retiring founder, Susan Riford.
-According to Merry-Go-Round Business Manager Lynnette Lee, the operating budget for Merry-Go-Round has grown from $180,000 to $5 million under Sayles' leadership.
-Attendance at the Playhouse's Musical Theatre season has grown from 9,000 to 50,000, and the number of students attending Youth Theatre performances has grown from 10,000 to over 125,000.
+In the fall of 1980, Sayles was hired as Producing Director of the REV Theatre Company formerly known as the Merry-Go-Round Playhouse.He succeeded the retiring founder, Susan Riford.
+He remained in that position until June of 2014.
+According to former REV Managing Director Lynnette Lee, the operating budget for the Playhouse grew from $180,000 to $5 million under Sayles' leadership.
+Attendance at the Summer Musical Theatre season grew from 9,000 to 50,000, and the number of students participating in the Educational Youth Theatre grew from 10,000 to over 125,000.

-Sayles has overseen two major renovations at the Merry-Go-Round Playhouse.
+Sayles oversaw two major renovations to the Playhouse building, which is located in Auburn, NY.
 The first, in 1993, was an expansion from 325 seats to 365, and the addition of new dressing rooms and backstage facilities.
 In 2004, a $2.5 million renovation was completed, which included a full fly-system and orchestra pit, larger wing space, an expanded box office, new heating and cooling systems, and state-of-the-art lighting and sound systems.
 Most importantly of all, the renovation expanded the Playhouse seating from 365 to a Broadway-size house of 501 seats.
-This would eventually enable Merry-Go-Round to earn the nickname of "Broadway in the Finger Lakes".
+This would eventually enable the Playhouse to earn the nickname of "Broadway in the Finger Lakes".
+During his tenure at the Playhouse he produced or directed over 200 plays and musicals.
+Favorite directing assignments included The Drowsy Chaperone (featuring Robert Moss) Crazy for You, Anything Goes, Big River, Antigone, As You Like it and Pictures at an American Exhibition.